Academic Program at Centre College

 Wiles received a B.A. in biology from Oberlin College, and an M.A. and Ph.D. in sociology from the University of Wisconsin-Madison.

 Andrew provides pedagogical and administrative support for experiential learning initiatives and practices across campus, including community-based learning, academic internships, and undergraduate research.
 He is also a member of the history faculty and teaches courses that emphasize experiential learning within the discipline such as public history and landscape history.

 Andrew received a B.A. in history and philosophy from Centre College, an M.A. in American history from the University of Kentucky, and a Ph.D. in American history from the University of Kentucky.

 A Texan by birth, Andrew fell in love with the Bluegrass landscape during his undergraduate years at Centre.
 This eventually led to his doctoral research on the historical roots of the modern agricultural landscape of Central Kentucky.
 In his spare time, Andrew enjoys travelling, running, and playing with his rambunctious dogs, Jackson and Burley.

 Mindy Wilson joined the Center for Career & Professional Development in 2004 as the Internship & Outreach Coordinator.
-As the Assistant Director, she coordinates Centre’s internship programs as well as provides comprehensive career counseling to Humanities students and alumni.
+As the Associate Director, she coordinates Centre’s internship programs as well as provides comprehensive career counseling to Humanities students and alumni.
 She earned her Bachelor of Arts degree in Literature and Spanish at Point Loma Nazarene University and her Master of Arts degree in Comparative Literature at the University of North Carolina at Chapel Hill in 2003.